 Other proposed changes of note: (1) since RECs are distributed to customers on a calendar year basis, BPA is asking Regional Dialogue CHWM Customers to allow BPA to calculate and transfer those RECs generated from October 1, 2028 - December 31, 2028 in accordance with how the pro rata share was calculated and transferred in the prior Fiscal Year.
 This would be a one-time occurrence, which would provide significant administrative efficiencies over having to employ two different REC distribution methodologies for RECs generated in calendar year 2028.
 (2) BPA has proposed new language addressing any state emissions compliance obligation placed on electricity importers that provide power to a customer.
 The new language allows for the customer to transfer state-issued Emission Allowances to BPA.
 (3) BPA is no longer proposing to remarket customer’s pro rata share of RECs; customers will either have BPA transfer their RECS into a WREGIS account, a third-party WREGIS account, or a BPA-managed WREGIS subaccount.
 (4) BPA has moved the WREGIS subaccount provisions from Exhibit D into Exhibit H.

+Reservation of Rights

+The following draft language has not been agreed to by NRU or WPAG or any of their members and is provided for discussion purposes only.
+The draft Provider of Choice contract red-lines, including this section, are subject to ongoing review and recommended revision.
+NRU and WPAG reserve the right to subsequently object to, and if necessary, reject the language below, in whole or in part, and/or propose alternative language, including the right to reject or propose alternatives to the edits proposed in this draft.

 Related Definitions

 See section 2 of Exhibit H.